Charles L. Underhill

 Charles Lee Underhill (July 20, 1867 – January 28, 1946) was a United States representative and anti-suffrage activist from Massachusetts.
 He was born in Richmond, Virginia on July 20, 1867.
 He moved to Massachusetts in 1872 with his parents, who settled in Somerville.
 He attended the common schools, was office boy, coal teamster, and a blacksmith.
 He subsequently engaged in the manufacture and sale of hardware in that city.

 Underhill served in the Massachusetts House of Representatives (1902-1903 and 1908-1913), and was a member of the State constitutional convention in 1917 and 1918.

 Underhill was opposed to women voting.
 He was a state delegate of the Men's Association Opposed to Woman Suffrage to Washington DC in 1913.

+However, he held an opposite stance for the Philippines which was then an American territory.
+He filed a bill in the Congress proposing that Filipina women be allowed to vote in the colony.
+Filipina suffragists were suspicious of the bill which they believe is a dangerous precedent of Americans interfering on Philippine affairs.